A capsule endoscopy looks at the inside of your bowel. This is also called a video capsule endoscopy or PillCam.

 Or the nurse or technician may put some sticky pads (sensors) on your chest and stomach area.
 They then attach a data recorder to a belt that you wear around your waist.
 Make sure you don't use any body lotion or sprays to these areas.

-Once this is in place your nurse, doctor or technician will ask you to swallow a capsule which has the camera inside.
+Once this is in place, your nurse, doctor or technician will ask you to swallow a capsule that has the camera inside.
 You swallow it whole with some water.

 Your nurse tells you when you can drink again and when you can have a light snack.